wp-plugins/listly/readme.txt

 5. Preview or publish to see the list embedded on your blog

 == Frequently Asked Questions ==

+= Where can I get support? =

+There is the Wordpress support page [here](https://wordpress.org/support/plugin/listly), but we prefer support to be logged via our [support site](http://listly.tenderapp.com/).

+Make sure you include URLs for your lists, your Listly account and any blog post you are embedding the list on.
+Operating sytems and browsers help too.

+Pleasre also mention if you are using Listly, the bookmarklet or the Chrome extension.

+All this information will help us be speedier and more useful in our responses.

 = Why should I Author lists on Listly instead of my blog? =